qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

     this.setUsername(evt.getData());

 We've come full circle.
-By setting the username the data will be loaded and we can proceed to display the data.
+By setting the username, the data will be loaded and we can proceed to display the data.
 Rebuild the application and refresh it in the browser.
 Type in a valid identica username (e.g.
 "qooxdoo") and click the "Show" button.
 Press the ``F7`` key to display